mg126e/Project_Backend/design/functional_design.md

        - `closeMilestoneMap(milestoneMap: MilestoneMap): ()`
            - *Requires:* `milestoneMap` exists.
            - *Effects:* Closes the MilestoneMap reference for the two users.
-   - **Queries:**
-       - `_getMilestoneMap(userA: User, userB: User): (milestoneMap: {id: MilestoneMap, mapUrl: String, createdAt: Date, isActive: Boolean})?`
-           - *Effects:* Returns the MilestoneMap reference for the user pair, or null if none exists.
-All pin and photo data is managed within Google My Maps.

    - **Notes:**
        - The actual milestone data (pins, photos, descriptions) is managed within Google My Maps, and this concept primarily stores the reference to the shared map and handles its lifecycle for the duo.
        - closeMileStoneMap would still preserve the map for the user's archive